 There are both free and paid tools to access this data for your environment.
 Free tools such as Sysmon, OSQuery, and Windows native logging capabilities offer a good toolset for organizations with restrictive IT security budgets.
 However, these savings are often offset at the cost of administrators spending more time and frustration during set up and operation.
 Community support forums are helpful for troubleshooting the system and getting things moving.

 Unfortunately, free tools usually don’t include a user interface for querying data.
 For example, Windows Event Logs are valuable for auditing user activity, but ingesting and parsing the data is up to the security professional.
-Paid tools such as Carbon Black, CrowdStrike, and Endgame cost an organization more upfront, but long term maintenance is simpler and a hunting interface is included with each platform.
+Paid tools such as Carbon Black and CrowdStrike cost an organization more upfront, but long-term maintenance is simpler and a hunting interface is included with each platform.

 Whether a free or paid tool suite makes more sense for your organization, ensure that you have endpoint data collection in place before an incident occurs.
 Cleaning up an incident without endpoint visibility is much harder, and you’ll lose valuable time setting up new security solutions before you can start remediation.
 Set up visibility first, before you need it.

 Once you have visibility into your environment and know where an infection has taken hold, you need to keep the malware from spreading.
 Many Emotet and other malware infections spread aggressively via unsecured network drives or shared administrator credentials.
 It can be difficult to contain an infection to a small area.